 This avian musical species closely resembles the yellow-collared lovebird in coloration.
 They are very popular in aviculture.
 Considered to be "easy" pets with an inexpensive purchasing price, they can still easily live over a decade with proper care (15-20 years is not unheard of).
 The standard recommendation for lovebirds is that they should be kept in pairs (hence the name).

-5. Luvdis Is a Kissing Gourami
+5. Kissing Gourami (Luvdisc)

 This character appears to be based off of the kissing gourami, a fish species that actually "kiss" each other (which can be seen in the above video), hence the name "Luvdisc" and its heart-shaped form.
 The fish have large lips that are actually used for fighting (so there is no love involved after all!).
 These freshwater fish are popular in aquariums.